Soft and biological matter

-I use computer simulation and theory to study soft matter, where constituent particles are relatively large and/or the interaction forces are relatively weak.
+I use computer simulation and theory to study soft and biological matter.
+Compared to the usual domains of physics, here the constituent particles are relatively large and/or the interaction forces are relatively weak.
 Examples include liquid crystals, biological membranes, cosmetics and pharmaceuticals, paints, milk, radioactive waste… .

 Tissue growth mechanics: I’ve recently started at the Crick Institute, London, where my current project is on the mechanics of tissue growth.

 Membrane biophysics: I worked at Georgetown University with Peter Olmsted, looking at the phase behaviour of lipid membranes, and am an associate member of the EPSRC CAPITALS project.
 This paper and follow-ups introduce the rich phase diagrams and kinetics governing domain formation in the coupled leaflets of a bilayer.
-We are currently pursuing collaborative work to study the phenomena in molecular simulations and experiment, with Philip Fowler (Oxford) and Simon Connell (Leeds).
+We recently collaborated with Philip Fowler (Oxford) on this paper, and we collaborate with the experimentalist Simon Connell (Leeds).

 Colloidal phase transitions and polydispersity: My PhD research with Mike Evans focused on colloids, particularly kinetics in polydisperse systems.
 Our latest paper develops measurement techniques for the complex phase behaviour of these systems, which are essentially “infinite mixtures” of many different-sized, shaped, or charged particles.
 We have also studied the effect of metastable states on crystal growth, providing the first particle-simulation of the fascinating “boiled-egg” mechanism.

 Philosophy of science (undergraduate)